 We use Stripe to ensure you get paid on time and to keep your personal bank and details secure.
 Once an Operator has received their first payment, they will be provided with a link to their Stripe Connect Express dashboard, which stores details of their earnings and transactional history on DRONEWORK.
 Invoices will be available to download for Operators and Clients within their DRONEWORK accounts from their mission archive.

-DRONEWORK applies a platform fee of 15% to all Client invoices.
-The platform can be used free of charge by all Operators.
+DRONEWORK applies a service fee of 15% to all Client invoices.